Job & Internship Search

 Information Sessions

 An Information Session is a presentation given by an employer to provide you with details about the various career paths and benefits offered by their company.
 This can be a great opportunity to learn about hiring practices in a specific organization or industry.
-View upcoming Information Sessions on the CDC Events page.
+View upcoming Information Sessions on the Career Events Calendar.

 Industry Speaker Series

 The CDC offers Industry Speaker Series throughout the year where employers from a specific industry are invited to share career insights and professional experiences within their field.
 Gain valuable knowledge and tips from industry experts.
-View upcoming Industry Speaker Series on the CDC Events page.
+View upcoming Industry Speaker Series on the Career Events Calendar.

 CareerShift